 Choosing a casket

 Funeral parlours will differ in terms of their price range on caskets.
 However, to give you a general idea of what you will be looking at you could pay anything from R6,000 up to R50,000.
 The more personalised the coffin is the higher the cost.
+Having a funeral cover that is able to cover you and your extended family members can help in shouldering the costs.

 The cost of being cremated is considerably low when compared to being buried.
 At most, you will be charged R5,000 to have your body or the body of a loved one cremated.
 There could be an additional R6,000 that will be added to spread the ashes, depending on where you or your loved one wants their ashes to be scattered.